modxcms/xpdo/README.md

 [![Build Status](https://github.com/modxcms/xpdo/workflows/CI/badge.svg?branch=3.x)](https://github.com/modxcms/xpdo/workflows/CI/badge.svg?branch=3.x)

-xPDO is an ultra-light object-relational bridge library for PHP 5.6+.
+xPDO is an ultra-light object-relational bridge library for PHP.
 It is a standalone library and can be used with any framework or DI container.

 ## Installation

 xPDO can be installed in your project via composer:

-    composer require xpdo/xpdo ^3.0
+    composer require xpdo/xpdo

 ## Usage